lxedge/ethex/README.md

 In my case, the contract can deployed on ETH, or BSC, or Polygon.
 So I need to switch between multi-chain, not just one global config for json-rpc client.

+### case four

+In production, there are many contracts which its address is constructed by a factory contract.
+So those library who combine address in a module is not a good idea.

 ## Installation

 The package can be installed by adding `ethex` to your list of dependencies in `mix.exs`: